alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_117_eng.md

 #### Scene 47- Palace Interior Assembly Hall

 Anyway, a spaciously broad, gorgeous, bright great hall.
 Pirate captains lined up there.
 And a Kobiki-san work scene (laugh).
-Reference copies were distributed for animation matching, but many cuts inevitably didn't come up as intended, so detailed corrections beyond just colors were done bit by bit on cel data.
+Reference copies were distributed for animation matching, but many cuts inevitably didn't come up as intended, so detailed corrections beyond just colours were done bit by bit on cel data.

 #### Scene 52: Caldera Lakeside Sunny

 This time, Sunny was made with 3DCG in principle.
-And 3D scene colors are naturally my job too.
-For this Sunny too, I provided color samples matched to backgrounds scene by scene, and they worked based on those.
+And 3D scene colours are naturally my job too.
+For this Sunny too, I provided colour samples matched to backgrounds scene by scene, and they worked based on those.

-They'd output single images from models assembled for specific scenes and cuts, then I'd layer color corrections using adjustment layers.
+They'd output single images from models assembled for specific scenes and cuts, then I'd layer colour corrections using adjustment layers.
 Plus detailed nuances were conveyed verbally to staff like "more like this feeling" (laugh).

 #### Scene 54: Palace Front Garden